 Midwest Environmental Consulting Services, Inc. (MEC) specializes in due diligence building inspections for commercial properties.
-Before any entity can purchase, sell, renovate, or demolish a commercial building, safety regulatory requirements must be met.
-MEC performs comprehensive building inspections in support of pre-renovation and pre-demolition activities.
+Before a public or commercial entity can renovate or demolish a property or facility the NESHAP (National Emission Standards for Hazardous Air Pollutants) regulations must be met.
+MEC performs comprehensive building inspections in support of pre-renovation and pre-demolition activities, as well as limited asbestos bulk sampling specific to areas of suspect impacted building materials.

-All inspections are performed by our state-licensed lead inspectors and risk assessors.
+All Asbestos and Lead inspections and risk assessments are performed by our state-licensed lead inspectors and risk assessors.
 Inspections can be performed on a limited or comprehensive basis.

-Our pre-renovation and pre-demolition surveys are designed to meet the National Emission Standards for Hazardous Pollutants and state requirements that must be completed before the demolition or renovation of any commercial or public building.
+Our pre-renovation and pre-demolition surveys are designed to meet the NESHAP (National Emission Standards for Hazardous Air Pollutants) regulations that must be completed before the demolition or renovation of any school facilities, commercial or public building.

 Pre-renovation Building Inspections